-I am a researcher in Informatics, which a funny name for something widely known as Computer Science.
+I am a researcher in Informatics, which is a funny name for something widely known as Computer Science.
 More specifically, my research can be classified as Combinatorial Optimization.
-My PhD thesis talks about making Internet more efficient, on multiple levels and using various approaches.
-Apparently, no two of my publications shared the methodology.
+My PhD thesis talks about making the Internet more efficient, on multiple levels and using various approaches.
+Apparently, no two of my publications shared methodology.

 I am also a Free Software developer.
 Most of my contributions can be found these days on Github.
 A few current favorites, in no particular order, are:

 Repo: a nice little tool that takes away the which vcs is this project under? question.
 Brings Git, Subversion, Mercurial and Fossil to a common denominator.